davenquinn/xenoliths/paper/text/chapters/03-results.md

 classification system.

 The host lava (CK-1)
-is an alkali basalt with abundant plagioclase and olivine phenocrysts, and less-abundant clinopyroxene and orthopyroxene.
+is an alkali basalt with vesicles and abundant phenocrysts of plagioclase and olivine, and less common clinopyroxene and orthopyroxene.
-CK-1 includes vesicles, abundant phenocrysts olivine, as well as small (<1 cm) dunite and multiphase peridotite fragments.
+The sample also contain dunite and multiphase peridotite fragments ranging from aggregates of a few grains to ~5 cm diameter.
 The groundmass is dominated by altered glass and microcrystalline plagioclase lathes.
 Though dominantly black, it is mottled with slightly greenish grey color domains